workingDog/OSRMSwift/README.md

 [OSRM](https://project-osrm.org/docs/v5.5.1/api/#general-options) (Open Source Routing Machine) is a routing engine made available through an HTTP API.

-It delivers map data from **OpenStreetMap** through various services.
+It delivers map data from **OpenStreetMap** through various services that lets you calculate the best way to travel from point A to point B.

 **OSRMSwift** is a small Swift library to connect to the [OSRM API](https://router.project-osrm.org) server and returns the responses from the various services.